 The Company's practices are mainly consistent with those of the guidelines and where they do not correlate with the recommendations in the guidelines the Company considers that its adopted practices are appropriate to it.
 At the end of this statement a table is included detailing the recommendations with which the Company does not strictly comply.

-The following section addresses the Company's practices in complying with the principles.
+The following section addresses the Company's practices in complying with the principles shareholders of the Company for the performance of the Company.

 BOARD CHARTER

 The Board has adopted the following Board Charter: